 A pathogen that is able to cause disease in its host e.g. a virus, bacterium, fungus, protozoa.

 People who are at the worksite, who are not staff or students.
 This is generally volunteers, visitors and contractors.

-Standard precautions are work practices that assume that all blood and body fluids are potentially infectious.
-Standard precautions should be used as a first-line approach to preventing infection and should be adopted for contact with all blood and body fluids.
+Standard precautions are work practices that assume that all blood and body substances are potentially infectious.
+Standard precautions should be used as a first-line approach to preventing infection and should be adopted for contact with all blood and body substances.